pulumi/docs/content/blog/codegen-learnings/index.md

 To help us solve this, we rely on the technique known as the _Retrieval Augmented Generation_ (RAG).
 RAG helps code generation by integrating information retrieved from external data sources.
 In Pulumi, we call this data source the _Registry_ - it's the database we maintain that containing type schema and usage information for every provider.

-At a high level, using RAG involves following steps:
+At a high level, using RAG involves the following steps:

 1. Analyze user's question.
 2. Look up the pertinent information from the Registry.